ProjectProvenance/proof-points/README.md

 ```
 // issue a Proof Point
-const result = await api.issue(
+const result = await registry.issue(
     'https://open.provenance.org/ontology/ptf/v2/...', // A type identifying URL, such as one from the Provenance ontology
-    '0x...', // The issuer account, a funded account that you control
+    '0x...', // The issuer account, a funded account that you control or a did:web identifier that maps to such an account
     { a: 'b' }, // The data payload of the Proof Point, should match the schema defined by the type
     '2020-01-01', // Optional valid from date,
     '2030-01-01', // optional valid until date